passlab/upir-generator/mlir/README.md

 ```
 **Note**: Make sure to pass `-DLLVM_INSTALL_UTILS=ON` when building LLVM with CMake in order to install `FileCheck` to the chosen installation prefix.

-## Run
+## Running

-`rex2mlir` creates a MLIR AST for the following simple program and print out the AST.
+`rex2mlir` creates an MLIR AST for the following simple program and print out the AST.

 ```c
 void foo () {